elara-bots-archived/PublicBot-Cmdo/README.md

 - If you have a bot from the previous version it will not work if you use stuff from this repository, This is on the master branch of discord.js and PublicBot branch of elaracmdo

-- If you have any issues please open a Issue on this repository [New Issue](https://github.com/Elara-Discord-Bots/PublicBot-Cmdo/issues/new)
+- If you have any issues please open a issue in this repository [New Issue](https://github.com/Elara-Discord-Bots/PublicBot-Cmdo/issues/new) or join the support server: [Link](https://discord.gg/qafHJ63)

 Getting Started
 ===================